mehdibaha/dotfiles/README.md

 These are my dotfiles.
 Take anything you want, but at your own risk.

-It targets macOS systems, but it should work on Unix with a bit of tweaking.
+It targets macOS systems, but it should work on Unix with a bit of tweaking (Update: a Linux-compatible is [available here](https://github.com/mehdibaha/dotfiles/tree/linux))

 ## Overview